TokenPublication/THardwareApp/README.md

 ## Getting Started

-1) To use THardware wrapper modify the $ROOT_PROJECT/build.gradle file (or possibly any config file that specifies repositories used in the project) as follows (Make sure you add the Token Repository before other repositories):
+1) To access the THardware lib, modify the $ROOT_PROJECT/build.gradle file (or possibly any config file that specifies repositories used in the project) as follows (Make sure you add the Token Repository before other repositories):